RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/GetFrame.md

 `listID`

 :   The index of the animation in the animation list to use frames from.
-In C++, this value is retrieved from `animator.animationID`.
+In C++, this value is retrieved from `Animator.animationID`.

 `frameID`

 :   The index of the frame to get.
-In C++, this value is retrieved from `animator.frameID`.
+In C++, this value is retrieved from `Animator.frameID`.

 ## Return Value
 Returns a pointer to the retrieved SpriteFrame.
 The return value will be `NULL` if an error occured.